White Panther Party: White Panther Statement

 The ten-point program and "White Panther State/meant" were also published in the Ann Arbor Sun, which was a newspaper founded by John Sinclair in November 1968.
-The newspaper was originally called the Detroit Warren-Forrest Sun before it was changed to the Ann Arbor Sun when Trans-Love Energies moved to Ann Arbor in 1968.
+The newspaper was originally called the Detroit Warren-Forrest Sun before being renamed the Ann Arbor Sun when Trans-Love Energies moved to Ann Arbor in 1968.
 The organization, founded by John Sinclair, his wife Leni Arndt Sinclair and artist Gary Grimshaw in 1967, set up shop at 1510 and 1520 Hill St, where the Ann Arbor Sun was produced and edited by the members of the group.
 On July 28, 1969, the Ann Arbor Sun printed a revised copy of the White Panther's ten-point program.

-The newspaper was considered to be the mouthpiece for the White Panther Party for quite some time before the newspaper transitioned to an independent publication spreading views on local issues, left-wing politics, music, and arts.
+The newspaper was considered the mouthpiece of the White Panther Party for quite some time before transitioning to an independent publication that spread views on local issues, left-wing politics, music, and the arts.
 Finally in 1976, the publication of the Ann Arbor Sun was suspended indefinitely.